-It doesn't matter, we will continue to document these treasures of our traditional cuisine.
-Especially because this is one of the most refreshing drinks that our cuisine offers, and it is a great alternative to soft drinks.
+We love this fermented Dominican drink because this is one of the most refreshing drinks that our cuisine has to offer, and it is a great summer alternative to soft drinks.
+It's also a vegan recipe.

 But first, let's talk about these two unusual words.

-Genipa americana, or jagua (2) is a fruit-bearing tree native to the American continent.
+Genipa americana, or jagua, as we Dominicans call it (2), is a fruit-bearing tree native to the American continent.
 Also known as genipa, marmalade box, genipapo, and huito.

 Its fruit is used to make ice cream, marmalade, and in the Dominican Republic, to make a fermented drink.